yushasama/koishiteru/public/comp/writeups_md/segment_trees_ii.md

 ## 8) TLDR

 * Lazy segment tree stores deferred uniform range updates as tags and applies them when necessary.
+Push propagates tags downward to children; pull recomputes aggregates upward from children.
-* Segment Tree Beats augments nodes with extremes and counts so clamps like $\mathrm{chmin}$ and $\mathrm{chmax}$ can be applied in bulk when the clamp does not cross the second extreme.
+* Segment Tree Beats augments nodes with extremes and counts so clamps like $\mathrm{chmin}$ and $\mathrm{chmax}$ can be applied in bulk when the clamp value lies strictly between the first and second extremes.
 * Use inclusive $[l, r]$ consistently.
 Push before descent and pull after updates.
 * Coordinate-compress sparse indices.
 Use `long long` for sums.
 * Pick the model from the update verb.
 Add or assign implies lazy.
 Clamp implies Beats.